 Note also, as regards the Uterus before Labour (v.
 Chap.
-II.), the reflection of peritoneum above the brim at the sides of the uterus, the cellular tissue round its lower segment, and the ureters.
+II.), the reflection of peritoneum above the brim at the sides of the uterus, the cellular tissue round its lower segment, and the westers round its lower segment, and the ureters.